Quezal17/StackOverflow_Analyzer/Kafka/README.md

 - _[siteid]-questions-active-tag-[tagname]_: Active for a specific tag.
 - _[siteid]-question-[questionid]_: Updates for a question.

-It's possible to unsubscribe from an event by prepending a single dash before the request.
+It is possible to unsubscribe from an event by prepending a single dash before the request code.

-To find the site id, it's possible to parse <a href="https://meta.stackexchange.com/topbar/site-switcher/site-list">this page</a>.
+To find the site id, it is possible to parse <a href="https://meta.stackexchange.com/topbar/site-switcher/site-list">this page</a>.
 The site id **155** refers to Stack Exchange.

 #### Data example